 VIII.
 Detecting overhead or head-level obstacles

-Sunu Band may help compliment the upper protective technique by providing detection of head-level objects such as tree branches, construction scaffolding, or protruding objects.
-This can be achieved by:
+Sunu Band compliments the upper protective technique by providing detection of head-level objects such as tree branches, construction scaffolding, or protruding objects; this can be achieved by:

-- Or bringing the hand wearing the Sunu Band up to the level of the chest and placing the palm flat against their chest.
-This fixes the position of the sonar sensor making it face upwards.
+- Bring the hand wearing the Sunu Band up to the chest level and placing the palm flat against their chest; this fixes the sonar sensor’s position making it face upwards.

 IX.
 Orienting to cardinal directions

 By connecting the Sunu Band to the mobile app, users can take advantage of the navigation features on the Sunu Band.